LiveG-Development/Sphere/README.md

 This repository is licensed by the [LiveG Open-Source Licence](https://github.com/LiveG-Development/Sphere/blob/master/LICENCE.md).

 Sphere is a web browser which is written in JavaScript using [Adapt UI](https://github.com/LiveG-Development/Adapt-UI) and [Zapr](https://github.com/LiveG-Development/Zapr).
 The browser is very portable and is supported by a wide range of platforms.
-Sphere is built on top of [Electron](http://electronjs.org/) so that it is a standalone application which can be packaged into gDesk OS apps, Linux binaries, Windows executables, macOS apps and more.
+Sphere is built on top of [Electron](http://electronjs.org/) so that it is a standalone application which can be compiled into gDesk OS apps, Linux binaries, Windows executables, macOS apps and more.

 ## Prerequisites
 In order to develop Sphere (and do things such as building Sphere), you'll need the following installed: